Walk the Corner Brook Stream Trail Network for unique views of the city.

-Yes, it's the Captain James Cook.
+Yes, the Captain James Cook.
 Before he became a famous South Seas explorer, Cook refined his surveying and cartographic skills along the coast of Newfoundland in the 1760s.
-His charts of the Bay of Islands are, remarkably, still accurate enough to be used today.
-A plaque in his honour overlooks the bay from Corner Brook and copies of some of his charts of the area are on display here.
+His charts of the Bay of Islands are – remarkably – still accurate enough to be used today.
+A statue in his honour overlooks the bay from Corner Brook, the largest city on the west coast.

 At the Corner Brook Historic Train Site, see the collection of narrow gauge rolling stock from the Newfoundland Railway, including a steam locomotive and a working diesel electric locomotive.
 Visit the Corner Brook Museum & Archives, celebrating the history and culture of the region, and the Rotary Arts Centre where two art galleries celebrate the work of both established and emerging artists.
 Spend some time on West Street, a hub of activity lined with restaurants, cafes, and even craft breweries.
 For unique views of the city, walk the Corner Brook Stream Trail Network starting in Margaret Bowater Park.
 You’ll travel uphill before dipping down into the gorge, where you’ll find a sweeping view of the Corner Brook area.

 Tackle the Governor’s Staircase - a wooden staircase embedded into a 450-million-year-old wall of volcanic rock.

 The scenic drive along the south shore of the Bay of Islands on Route 450 to Lark Harbour is a treat for the eyes.
 With its mountainous beauty, ocean vistas, and quaint little fishing villages, you’ll also find some of Newfoundland’s best hiking here.
 One such route is the popular Blow Me Down Mountain Trail, part of the International Appalachian Trail.